technology

 Where AI Is Changing the Game

 The most heavily automated task in UX research is analyzing qualitative and quantitative user data, sitting at 65% automation [Fact].
 AI can now process thousands of survey responses, tag sentiment, identify patterns in behavioral analytics, and generate preliminary insights in minutes.
 Tools powered by large language models can transcribe and summarize interview recordings, highlighting key themes without a researcher listening to every second of audio.
+What used to be a week of post-interview analysis is now a day, and the day is spent on judgment rather than mechanics.

 Creating user personas and journey maps follows closely at 58% automation [Fact].
 Feed an AI system enough user data and it can draft persona profiles, map common user flows, and even suggest pain points based on behavioral clustering.
 The output often needs human refinement, but the first draft that used to take days now takes minutes.
+The bigger shift is that personas and journey maps can be regenerated continuously as new data arrives, rather than being a static deliverable that quickly goes stale.

 Even usability testing itself is partially automated at 42% [Fact].
 AI-powered testing platforms can run unmoderated tests at scale, track eye movements, measure task completion times, and flag usability issues automatically.
 Platforms like Maze and UserTesting have integrated AI features that handle much of the grunt work of test analysis.
+The researcher's role becomes designing the test, interpreting the results, and deciding what to do about them — which is the higher-leverage work anyway.

 The Human Advantage That AI Cannot Replicate